 Volunteers agree that what sets IVC apart is our spiritual reflection program.
 IVC volunteers gather with other members each month to reflect on their service experience, and also meet individually once per month with a spiritual reflector.
 The reflection aspect is integral to the IVC experience since, when we take the time to reflect spiritually, we begin to notice shifts in our own point of view.
 We begin to find Christ in our day-to-day experiences.
 We begin to see with God’s eyes, from God’s perspective.

-Fr.
-Jim Dixon, SJ, chaplain for IVC Chicago chapter, notes that “Community is central to IVC.”
-Fr.
-Jim describes IVC as a “ministry conducted entirely by lay persons animated by the Jesuit mission of service to the poor and Ignatian spirituality.”
-IVC members strive, in the words of St. Ignatius of Loyola, to be “men and women for others” and “to find God in all things.”
+IVC is a ministry conducted primarily by lay persons animated by the Jesuit mission of service to the poor and Ignatian spirituality.
+IVC members strive, in the words of St. Ignatius of Loyola, to be men and women for others and to find God in all things.